flutter/website/src/deployment/windows.md

 short-title: windows
 ---

+One convenient approach to distributing Windows apps is the [Microsoft Store][microsoftstore].
-This guide provides a step-by-step walkthrough of releasing a Flutter app to the [Microsoft Store][microsoftstore].
+This guide provides a step-by-step walkthrough of packaging and deploying a Flutter app in this way.

+{{site.alert.note}}
+  You are not required to publish Windows apps through the Microsoft Store, particularly if you prefer more control over the distribution experience or don't want to deal with the certification process.
+The Microsoft documentation includes more information about traditional installation approaches, including [Windows Installer][msidocs].
+{{site.alert.end}}

 ## Preliminaries

-Before beginning the process of releasing a Flutter Windows desktop app, first confirm that it satisfies [Microsoft Store Policies][storepolicies].
+Before beginning the process of releasing a Flutter Windows desktop app to the Microsoft Store, first confirm that it satisfies [Microsoft Store Policies][storepolicies].

 Also, join the
 [Microsoft Partner Network][microsoftpartner].